SeaDve/uets/README.md

 UETS is a universal system that tracks entities using RFID tags.
 It is designed to be used in a variety of applications, such as inventory management, establishment access control, and more.

+## ✨ Features

+### Report Generation

+- Filter by date range, entity ID, name, location, etc.
+- Visualize data in a graph.
+- Export as PDF or XLSX via QR code.

+### Real-time Monitoring

+- View entities entering and exiting in real-time.
+- View real time statistics and graphs.

 ## 🕹️ Operation Modes

 ### Counter